-Whale Shark Watching in Oslob, Cebu started becoming popular somewhere around the start of 2012.
-I haven’t seen Whale Sharks before so it made me curious about what they look like.
+Whale Sharks, locally called Butanding, started becoming a popular draw for tourists somewhere around the start of 2012.
+I haven’t watched Whale Sharks before so it made me curious about what they look like.
 However, thinking that ‘there are always there’ made me lose any sense of urgency to check them out.
 I grew up only a short drive away from the watching area after all - a place called Brgy.
 Tan-awan in Oslob.
 I guess it’s only fitting that the literal translation of ‘Tan-awan’ in English is a place to look.

 I finally had the urge to go when a friend decided to visit our town for a little rest and recreation.

-Seeing those Whales was truly a unique experience.
+Seeing those Butandings was truly a unique experience.
 Everyone should try it at least once in their life.

 Comments will be approved before showing up.